hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 ### Bridgecrew

-Bridgecrew helps teams address security and compliance errors in Terraform as part of each and every code review. *coming soon
+Bridgecrew helps teams address security and compliance errors in Terraform as part of each and every code review.

+To get started, [sign up](https://www.bridgecrew.cloud/login/signUp?return_to=%2F) for an eligible [pricing](https://bridgecrew.io/pricing/) plan, and follow the instructions in the [Integration via Run Tasks](https://docs.bridgecrew.io/docs/integrate-with-terraform-cloud#integration-via-run-tasks) user documentation.

 ### cloudtamer.io